 He is a recording artist for:

-As a scholar he has contributed improvised cadenzas in the style of Fernando Sor to the “Complete Sonatas of Diabelli, Giuliani and Sor, Vol. 1” published by Mel Bay and is currently editor of the Guitar Foundation of America’s ‘Soundboard Scholar’, and blogs on music, guitar, practicing and historical performance practice at kitharamuse.blogspot.com/
+As a scholar is published by guitarchambermusic.org; has contributed improvised cadenzas in the style of Fernando Sor to the “Complete Sonatas of Diabelli, Giuliani and Sor, Vol. 1”, published by Mel Bay; chaired the national standards committee for the guitar division of the American String Teachers of America (ASTA); and, served on the editorial team of the Guitar Foundation of America’s ‘Soundboard Scholar’; and, blogs on music, guitar, practicing and historical performance practice at kitharamuse.blogspot.com/

 Doctor of Musical Arts in Performance, The Peabody Conservatory of the Johns Hopkins University